hbctraining/scRNA-seq_online/lessons/03_SC_quality_control-setup.md

 ## Exploring the example dataset

 For this workshop we will be working with a single-cell RNA-seq dataset which is part of a larger study from [Kang et al, 2017](https://www.nature.com/articles/nbt.4042).
-In this paper, the authors present a a computational algorithm that harnesses genetic variation (eQTL) to determine the genetic identity of each droplet containing a single cell (singlet) and identify droplets containing two cells from different individuals (doublets).
+In this paper, the authors present a computational algorithm that harnesses genetic variation (eQTL) to determine the genetic identity of each droplet containing a single cell (singlet) and identify droplets containing two cells from different individuals (doublets).

 The data used to test their algorithm is comprised of pooled Peripheral Blood Mononuclear Cells (PBMCs) taken from eight lupus patients, split into control and interferon beta-treated (stimulated) conditions.